 Cilantro boasts a unique flavor that people either love or hate.
 The leaves often garnish Mexican and Thai dishes.
 The seeds, known as coriander, are a prime ingredient in Indian curries.

-Few think of this plant as a medicinal herb, but research shows it’s a powerful digestive aid and may be capable of removing heavy metals and other toxic agents from the body.
+Few think of this plant as a medicinal herb, but shows it’s a powerful digestive aid and may be capable of removing heavy metals and other toxic agents from the body.

 Cilantro grows best in a cool, moist garden and will quickly bolt in hot weather.
 Look for slow bolt varieties from seed companies.
 Try this recipe for cleansing cilantro pesto.